-Therefore, we’re going to clear up some of this confusion.
+So we’re going to clear things up.
 I will be covering multiple methods of cooking and preparing this cruciferous vegetable, and also discussing some of its amazing health benefits.

 Without further adieu, let’s brocc’n’roll! (the puns get better every time ;))

 Broccoli is one of the healthiest foods out there!
 It is an excellent source of many vitamins and minerals, and dietary fiber.
 This fibre includes both insoluble and soluble fibre types.